 In the interim, you can walk in the Grand Duke’s footsteps on YouTube here.

 The Palazzo Vecchio is definitely worth your time and a visit.
 You can step into an ornate Medici Palace.

 You can admire stunning frescos and sculptures by the best artists of the time.
 And the Tower of Arnolfo is one of Florence’s best viewpoints.

 Another good thing about the palace is that, unlike other Florence attractions, it is open late at night until 11:00 pm.
 So you save it for pre or post dinner viewing.

 If you’re visiting Florence in high season, I would definitely pre-purchase a ticket.
 Click here to book a skip the line ticket with a time slot reservation.

 Practical IGuide &Tips for Visiting the Palazzo Vecchio

 Address: Piazza della Signoria

 Hours: Friday to Wednesday 9:00 am to 7:00 pm, Thursday 9:00 am to 2:00 pm, From April to September, Mon/Tue/Wed/Fri/Sat/Sun 9:00 am to 11:00 pm.

 You can get combination tickets for the museum, archeological site, and the tower.
 Check prices here.
-To visit the ruins of Florentina, you must make an advance reservation.
-The tower is steep and cramped, so you need to be fit to venture up.

 If you’d like to put Palazzo Vecchio on your itinerary for Florence, pin it for later.